 Escapism.
 Yes, travel allows you to escape.
 But sometimes escaping can take the form of running away.
 Whether it’s that bad breakup or loss of a job, sometimes you just want to leave it all behind and do something crazy, like move 10,000 miles away for a while.
 But if you truly run away and never look back (or never confront the initial problem that sent you fleeing), travel may do more harm than good.
 Escaping a bad situation is fine, but hiding behind the guise of travel in order to avoid dealing with that bad situation is not quite as advisable.
 Eventually, you have to face your demons.

 Being homesick.
 Even if you aren’t terribly close to your family, it’s likely you’ll still feel some semblance of homesickness at some point during your travels.
 Maybe you miss your significant other.
 Maybe you miss a sibling or cousin.
-Hell, maybe you really miss your dog.
+Hell, maybe you really miss your cat.
 Being away from home can be stimulating and wonderful, but it’s not unnatural to fall into a funk every now and then when you pine for “home.”
 The good news is that things like Skype, Facebook and e-mail make keeping in touch incredibly easy in this day and age.

 Missing family milestones/emergencies back home.
 Maybe your sister gets engaged, or has a baby.
 Maybe grandma dies.
 Maybe a close friend gets diagnosed with cancer.
-You’d love to be there for all of these important milestones and tragedies; you want to be able to offer your love and support in person, and not through a computer screen or telephone signal.
+You’d love to be there for all of these important milestones and tragedies; you want to be able to offer your love and support in person, and not through a computer screen.
 But, it’s likely to happen if you’re traveling for any length of time.
 Life at home will go on without you, and it’s one thing you just have to come to terms with.